inspec/inspec/docs/resources/aws_iam_users.md

     end

-### Test that users with used passwords longer that 90 days should not exists
+### Test that users with passwords that have not been used for 90 days do not

     describe aws_iam_users.where { password_last_used_days_ago > 90 } do
       it { should_not exist }